sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29389/info/study-plan.md

 # Cybersecurity Study Plan

 {{% hint info %}}
-<i class="fa-solid fa-circle-info" style="color: #74C0FC;"></i> Most of the information on this page has been sourced from the "Attendance" page of the Master's Degree in Cybersecurity page dedicated to [Custom-tailoring Your Programme](https://corsidilaurea.uniroma1.it/en/corso/2024/29389/programmazione#bootstrap-fieldgroup-nav-item-custom-tailoring-your-programme).
+<i class="fa-solid fa-circle-info" style="color: #74C0FC;"></i> Most of the information on this page has been sourced from the ["Study plan instructions" subpage](https://corsidilaurea.uniroma1.it/en/course/33516/attendance/instructions) of the [Cybersecurity course "Attendance" page in the Course Catalogue](https://corsidilaurea.uniroma1.it/en/course/33516/attendance).
 {{% /hint %}}

 {{% hint tip %}}